Five Simple but Powerful Ways to Split User Stories

 But splitting stories was hard at first.
 Really hard.

 I've got some good news for you.
 Not only have I figured out how to split stories on my own, I've learned how to explain how to do it so that anyone can quickly become an expert.
+(Want a peek behind the scenes at real user stories from some of my early product backlogs, complete with commentary about what I'd do differently today?
+Download 200+ User Story Examples)

 What I discovered is that almost every story can be split with one of five techniques.
 Learn those five simple techniques and you're set.

 Even better, the five techniques form an easily memorable acronym: SPIDR.
-I introduce each technique below--and the video shows them in action.
+I introduce each technique below, and the video shows them in action.

 SPIDR Technique for Splitting Stories